 Andrew Haigh’s films are all single-protagonist stories, told from the lead character’s subjective perspective.
 His films tend to explore intimacy and identity, romantic relationships and home.
 “If you’re just watching a frame with two people,” Haigh told Seventh Row Editor-in-Chief Alex Heeney, “it allows you to see someone talking and seeing the effect that’s having on the other person — seeing the emotional changes in front of your eyes, rather than seeing it within an edit, like forcing that emotional change.”

-He has a knack for directing precisely blocked scenes — “blocking is everything” — in long takes, preferring to cut as little as possible, which results in an extremely arduous but rewarding editing process.
+He has a knack for directing precisely blocked scenes.
+Haigh has told us that “blocking is everything”.
+He especially prefers long takes, cutting as little as possible.
+This results in an extremely arduous but rewarding editing process.
 “I think my blocking is probably the most specific thing I do, Haigh told us.
 “Because I’m not cutting, the blocking becomes so important.
 If you don’t block it right, you’re going to miss someone or not see someone.”
 Because Haigh has penned all of his films, developing the blocking starts as early as the script stage.
 “My scripts are quite detailed in the action of things.
 Whether someone is looking in the mirror, or doing something with their hands, I put them into my scripts.”

-Andrew Haigh is particularly gifted at getting great performances out of his actors, who tend to win awards for their work with him, while cementing their place among the best performances not just of the year, but of the decade.
-Tom Cullen, the star of Weekend, should have been nominated for every Best Actor Award; the co-leads of 45 Years, Tom Courtenay and Charlotte Rampling, both won the Berlin Film Festival Best Actor and Best Actress awards, and Rampling went on to earn an Oscar nomination; the star of Lean on Pete, Charlie Plummer, picked up the Best Actor award at the Venice Film Festival where the film premiered.
+Andrew Haigh always gets great performances out of his actors.
+Actors tend to win awards for their work with him.
+Performances in Haigh’s films are often among the best performances not just of the year, but the decade.
+Tom Cullen, the star of Weekend, deserved nominations for every Best Actor Award.
+For 45 Years, Tom Courtenay and Charlotte Rampling won the Berlin Film Festival Best Actor and Best Actress awards.
+Rampling went on to earn an Oscar nomination.
+The star of Lean on Pete, Charlie Plummer, picked up the Best Actor award at the Venice Film Festival where the film premiered.

 45 Years (2015)

 Over the course of ninety minutes, Haigh excavates 45 years of a marriage, evoking years of history, buried resentments, and power imbalances — all from Kate’s (Charlotte Rampling) perspective.
-Each scene, image, and sound is carefully placed and designed to tell you something about the couple.
+Haigh designed and placed each scene, image, and sound to tell you something about the couple.
 As soon as you think you’ve got the pair pegged, Haigh teases out some detail that makes you question your understanding of their problems and their marriage all over again.

 Shooting largely in long, uncut takes of two shots or wide shots, Haigh asks us to live with Kate and her husband, Geoff (Tom Courtenay), and the space between them.
 Because we can almost always see both of them, as in theatre, Haigh forces us to make a choice about who we pay attention to in any given moment.
 It’s a dynamic viewing experience, but unlike in theatre where actors must play to the balcony, subtle facial expressions and gestures do so much of the talking.
 It means you see different things with each re-watch.
 Every interaction morphs and changes slightly as your focus changes.
 Though 45 Years deals in intense, moving emotions, it’s never oppressive for us to watch, because Haigh always gives us space to breathe: a quiet scene follows great dramatic tension.

-45 Years was made in between the first and second season of HBO’s Looking.
+Haigh made 45 Years in between the first and second season of HBO’s Looking.
 It had its world premiere at the Berlin Film Festival, where Rampling and Courtenay both won awards for acting.
-Rampling was also nominated for an Oscar for Best Actress for the film.
+Rampling received an Oscar nomination for Best Actress for the film.